yram171/Give/CONTRIBUTING.md

    * Environment (OS, browser, etc.)
 4. Check for duplicates before submitting.
 5. Tag your issue with the `bug` label.
-6. A team member willr eview and approve the issue before anyone begins work.
+6. A team member will review and approve the issue before anyone begins work.

 ## How to Suggest a New Feature
-1. Go to the Issues tab.
+1. Go to the [Issues](./issues) tab.
 2. Click **New Issue** and select **Feature Request**.
 3. Clearly describe:
    * What you'd like to see
    * Why it's valuable
    * Any dependencies
 4. Label your issue with `enhancement`.
-5. The team will evaluate it during our weekly meeting and mark it as approved of accepted.
+5. The team will evaluate it during our weekly meeting and mark it as approved or accepted.

 ## How to Submit a Pull Request (PR)
 > You **must** be assigned to an approved issue before starting a PR.